dvschwab/heart-disease-prediction/README.md

 }
 ```

-Having defined the parameters, the following code excerpts estimates each model using a loop.
+Having defined the parameters, the following code excerpt estimates each model using a loop.

 #### Configure Estimator